RichardGAnthology/MOD2Project/project/README.md

 # Hello all!
-This is the final project for second MOD of the program.
+This is the final project for the second MOD of the program.
+## I've titled it: "Next"

 **My cohort and I were assigned tasks such that:**